galaxtric158/Kingly-Hub/README.md

 * To run the script, just copy it, paste it to your executor, hit execute on your executor, and now, you're done!
 > [!IMPORTANT]
-> Some games might not be supported, so please check the list below to see games that are supported. (dedicated support)
->
+> Below is a list of all the games that Kingly Hub natively supports.

-### - The Strongest Battlegrounds
+- The Strongest Battlegrounds

 ## The script itself;
 ```lua